IGUHealth/IGUHealth/SECURITY.md

 ## Reporting a Vulnerability

-Open an issue on this repository tagged with security.
+Open an issue on this repository labeled with security.